sybrew/the-seo-framework/readme.txt

 * Changed: Small textual change to make things more clear in the Description Settings.
 * Fixed: Firefox checkbox colors are now also visible through shadows, when FireFox officially supports checkbox styling (which has been in question for [almost 8 years](https://bugzilla.mozilla.org/show_bug.cgi?id=418833)!) it will be removed.
 * Fixed: Firefox separator radio button margins were doubled.
-* Fixed: Firefox unecessary white space above separator buttons.
+* Fixed: Firefox unnecessary white space above separator buttons.
 * Fixed: Sitemap `lastmod` dates could be in an incorrect syntax due to WordPress translations.
 * Fixed: Some other plugins pop up annoying notices over the controls within the SEO Framework (outside of their plugin domain!).
 They've been pushed down.
 Because of this fix the title is also pushed in-line to go beneath the Screen Options on tablets, a welcome side effect.
 * Fixed: og:locale content when a translation plugin has incorrectly changed the locale code of WordPress.